Marshal and Lily have been married for 2 years now and are planning their family.

 What is a down payment?

-When someone applies for a mortgage, they’re expected to pay a portion of the amount upfront.
-Unlike a student loan, where the full amount may be covered, mortgage loans usually require an initial down payment—often 20%, but it may vary based on credit-worthiness and lender policies.
+When you apply for a mortgage, you're expected to pay a portion of the purchase price upfront.
+Unlike a student loan where the full amount may be covered, mortgage loans usually require an initial down payment, often 20%, but it may vary based on credit-worthiness and lender policies.

 What is a credit report?